colelloa/adphi/README.md

 add philanthropy page

 NOTE:
-any changes you make will not be live on official website - email me at agcolello@gmail.com when you make changes and i'll manuallt push them to the server
+any changes you make will not be live on official website - email me at agcolello@gmail.com when you make changes and i'll manually push them to the server